 Healthy Date Night Recipes: Starters

-This delicious Strawberry Salad with Chia Seed Vinaigrette is packed with fiber and nutrients.
+This delicious Strawberry Salad with Chia Seed Vinaigrette is a date-night dinner starter packed with fiber and nutrients.
 It’s also the perfect way to enjoy fresh strawberries (hello summer!).

-These 5 Healthy Spring Roll Recipes offer everything from vegetarian to protein-packed to fruity flavors.
-It also includes a sauce recipe for each…because you know how we feel about sauce around here!
+These 5 Healthy Spring Roll Recipes offer everything from vegetarian to seafood to protein-packed to fruity flavors.
+It also includes a sauce recipe for each (think ginger and lime, for example)…because you know how we feel about sauce around here!
 Oh yeah, they’re also very Instagrammable if you want your friends to know how great your date is going 😉

 Did you know that charcuterie boards are the fastest way to my heart?
 But only if they’re healthy.
-This post also includes tips on how to arrange a meat and cheese tray…because presentation plays a key role when making a good impression.
+This post also includes tips on how to arrange a meat and cheese tray…because presentation plays a key role when making a good impression and setting the mood.

 Healthy Date Night Recipes: Entrees

-If you and/or your date is on a low-carb diet, try out this 25-minute recipe.
+Looking for a healthy dinner yet unique?
+If you and/or your date are on a low-carb diet, try out this 25-minute recipe.
+Made in a skillet, it’s one of my favorite easy weeknight dinners.
+But it’s perfect for a romantic dinner with candles and white wine, too.
 Cauliflower fried rice is a delicious, easy, and healthy fried rice substitute!

 All the comforts of a home cooked meal…clean eating style.
-For this recipe, I used quinoa penne noodles (which are super tasty, full of fiber, and protein).
-They are also gluten-free, if you’re into that sorta thing.
+For this one pan recipe, I used quinoa penne pasta (which is super tasty, and full of fiber, and protein).
+Quinoa penne is also gluten-free, if you’re into that sorta thing.

 Healthy Date Night Recipes: Desserts